0no-co/GraphQLSP/packages/graphqlsp/README.md

   unused fields within the same file. (only works with call-expressions, default: true)
 - `tadaOutputLocation` when using `gql.tada` this can be convenient as it automatically generates an `introspection.ts` file for you, just give it the directory to output to and you're done
+- `reservedKeys` this setting will affect `trackFieldUsage`, you can enter keys here that will be ignored from usage tracking, so when they are unused in the component but used in i.e. the normalised cache you won't get annoying warnings. (default `id`, `_id` and `__typename`, example: ['slug'])

 ## Tracking unused fields